You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Traditionally, the flower girl sprinkles petals to create a pretty path for the bride.
 The ring bearer carries the precious cargo of the wedding bands (or decoy rings if they’re too little to be trusted.).

 But I’ve seen all sorts of adorable variations.
 Flower crowns, mini tuxedos, even little wagons decked out with garlands.
 Flower granny is a recent trend.
-Imagine your grandmother skipping down the isle tossing rose petals!
-I’ve also seen an infant pulled down the aisle by siblings as the ring bearer.
+Imagine your grandmother skipping down the aisle tossing rose petals!
+I’ve also seen siblings pull an infant down the aisle in a cart as the ring bearer.
 The creativity is endless.

-And while their role is symbolic, it’s also just so darn heartwarming.
-The young represent new life, new beginnings, the beauty of innocence and youth.
+While their role is symbolic, it’s also just so darn heartwarming.
+The young represent new life, new beginnings, and the beauty of innocence and youth.

 Even if they freeze up or go rogue, those kiddos always steal the show in the best way.
-Definitely a processional highlight.
+Definitely a procession highlight.

 The Father of the Bride and the Bride